Denhac/denhac-official-docs/sigs/sig-cnc-charter.md

 * Maintaining denhac-owned CNC routers and associated hardware including the computing infrastructure required to operate the machines
 * Resources for use and maintenance specific to the CNC routers such as workholding, calibration tools, etc
 * Project support and collaboration with other sigs and future denhac events
-* Maintenance and Improvements to the CNC routers and related space within denhac
+* Maintenance and Improvements to the CNC routers (Shapeoko 5 Pro, Space Owned CNC Mill/Routers) and related space within denhac
 * Responding to and managing the use of donated CNC routers and equipment
 * Responding to and managing the use of member-owned CNC routing equipment on loan to denhac
 * Addressing membership concerns and questions specific to equipment within the CNC router area
+* Disciplinary measures such as removal of CNC authorization or related privileges
 * Managing the spending and allocation of SIG funds, as well as coordinating Board Requests for additional funds
 * Creating and teaching a comprehensive curriculum regarding safe and effective usage of the CNC routers to all interested and permitted members
 * Defining the required knowledge needed for Authorized Trainers and Maintainers, as well as providing this knowledge to certify denhac members as Trainers and Maintainers of the CNC routers when appropriate